Studio Policy for Private Instruction

-If you have just enrolled, please take the time to read our policy carefully, and return a copy to us signed at the bottom.
+Please take the time to read our policy carefully and sign at the bottom.
 Please explain the important pieces to your child, if you are not the primary student.
 The more familiar you and your children are with our Studio Policy, the more successful our relationship will be!

 While we expect every learner to have different needs, all students must show that they are committed to learning.
 This means practicing regularly (individual goals will be set during lessons) and coming prepared for lessons, with a positive attitude and a willingness to learn.